vstyler96/suyu/README.md

 If you want to contribute, please take a look at the [Contributor's Guide](https://gitlab.com/suyu-emu/suyu/-/wikis/Contributing) and [Developer Information](https://gitlab.com/suyu-emu/suyu/-/wikis/Developer-Information).
 You can also contact any of the developers on Discord in order to know about the current state of the emulator.

-If you want to contribute to the user interface translation project, please check out the [suyu project on transifex](https://www.transifex.com/suyu-emulator/suyu).
-We centralize translation work there, and periodically upstream translations.

 ## Downloads

 * __Windows__: [Legacy Artifacts](https://github.com/pineappleea/pineapple-src/releases)